kahnwong/docs.karnwong.me/docs/knowledge-base/software-engineering/software-engineering.md

 - [John Lewis IT Software Engineering Principles](http://engineering-principles.onejl.uk/)
 - [Linguistic Antipatterns](https://www.linguistic-antipatterns.com/) - This is a website to teach you to identify and fix linguistic antipatterns in your code.
 - [xg2xg](https://github.com/jhuangtw/xg2xg) - By ex-googlers, for ex-googlers - a lookup table of similar tech & services.
+- [Yes, you need a degree because recruiters ask for it](https://old.reddit.com/r/ProgrammerHumor/comments/zyz5ja/yes_you_need_a_degree_because_recruiters_ask_for/) - On whether you actually need a CS degree for tech jobs or not.